 A project intake form is a document that will aid an organization to decide whether a proposed project will be approved or not.
 The form must have all the necessary information of the project and the names of the individual responsible for its proposal.
 Depending on the need of the organization, the project intake form can be in a questionnaire format or in a checklist document which allows the user or the creator of the project to mark the appropriate answer for each listed item.

 This form is an eight-page document that contains three main steps for the procedures that the client must accomplish and complete.
 The first step procedure is for universal data collection that gathers the client’s basic and contact information.
 This focuses on identifying the client by indicating the client’s name, social security number, birth date, ethnicity and race, status, medical condition, and phone numbers.
 On the other hand, the second step procedure is for the client’s project enrollment that must have the date of when the project assessment will be conducted and the case number assignment of the project.
 Lastly, the third step procedure is allotted for the entry assessments that centers on determining if the client’s project entries are sustainable and ample information about the subject of the project.

-Generally, this intake form is created to obtain and identify the goals of a company toward making a new service project.
-The company’s contact information such as their name, the person in charge, and address of the company is stated as the first section of the form.
-A company questionnaire is also included on the form to let the company introduce their corporation with their mission statement.
+Generally, this intake form is created to obtain and identify the goals of a company towards making a new service project.
+The company’s contact information such as their name, the person in charge, and address of the company is stated in the first section of the form.
+A company questionnaire is also included in the form to let the company introduce their corporation with their mission statement.
 Since the form is intended for determining the intention of a service project, the company must disclose their community involvement history and their goals for their act of volunteerism.

 The aforementioned examples are some of the common varieties of a project intake form.
 Nonetheless, the company or the organization can also create their own intake form from scratch if they prefer to have a more customized and universal documentation in their group.
 You may also like the event planning intake forms.